redhat-documentation/newdoc/README.md

     $ newdoc
     ```

+    Note that the Copr repository distributes packages only for *supported* releases of Fedora.
+If you have enabled the repository but the package fails to install, check if your Fedora is still supported.

 * To install `newdoc` as a Docker image, use the `docker` or `podman` tool.
 If you use `podman`, replace `docker` with `podman` in the following commands:

     ```